-After an extensive screening and evaluation process, the RFPG recommended 24 FMPs, 10 FMSs, and 95 FMEs for inclusion in the Lower Brazos Regional Flood Plan.
+After an extensive screening and evaluation process, the RFPG recommended 49 FMPs, 10 FMSs, and 97 FMEs for inclusion in the Lower Brazos Regional Flood Plan.
 The summaries are shown in Table ES.4, Table ES.5, and Table ES.6.

-Proposed channel widenings and construction of detention ponds characterize the recommended FMPs, located in Fort Bend County.
+Recommended FMPs are largely the results of Master Drainage Plans and FIF studies completed by entities within the region.
+The projects are largely composed of channel and crossing improvements that would reduce risk to structures and provide better mobility during storm events.
 The recommended FMSs primarily target flood preparedness through many avenues, including increasing regulations, creating flood warning systems, erosion control, floodproofing of key infrastructure, and property acquisition.
 Recommended FMEs can be separated into two key categories; the majority are evaluations that will explore the feasibility of potential FMPs and FMSs, while others are proposed studies and evaluations to close gaps in flood risk knowledge.
-The estimated budget (2020 dollars) for the recommended FMEs, FMSs, and FMPs, is \$4.6 billion.
-The estimated cost for non-recommended FMEs, FMSs, and FMPs is \$256 million.
+The estimated budget (2020 dollars) for the recommended FMEs, FMSs, and FMPs, is \$4.7 billion.
+The estimated cost for non-recommended FMEs, FMSs, and FMPs is \$237 million.
 Although FMEs, FMSs, and FMPs without sponsors were ultimately not recommended by the RFPG, these flood mitigation actions have potential merit in flood risk reduction and may be considered in future flood planning cycles.